First Galen College of Nursing facility in Kansas, opens at Welsey

 The school operates on a rolling admission.
-This means they take new students every three months.
+It means they take new students every three months.
 The college says this creates increased opportunities for students and lets them more nurses and into the medical field.
-This will hopefully ease shortages in Wichita and elsewhere.
+It will hopefully ease shortages in Wichita and elsewhere.

 Understanding the need led to the push for Galen College of Nursing to open its first Kansas campus.

-“The shortage in Wichita, it’s already here,” said Executive Vice President of Nurses for Galen College of Nursing, Dr. Audria Denker.
+“The shortage in Wichita, it’s already here,” said Dr. Audria Denker, executive vice president of nurses for Galen College of Nursing.

 She believes the hands-on experiences they offer, like their life-like mannequins, are attracting students to the program.
 One of the mannequins even simulates giving birth.